André and Magda Trocmé: Studies in theology

 Trocmé's first post as a pastor brought him and his family back to Europe, to Maubeuge in northern France, a town destroyed by the Great War.
 Conscientious objection was a forbidden matter among pastors, though this did not stop Trocmé from supporting those of the town who refused conscription.
 This reflected Trocmé's pacifism, which was not highly regarded in the Protestant faith.
 The family stayed here for seven years, but by 1932 the dusty, polluted air began to take a toll on them.
 While in search of a new parish, Trocmé was turned down by the first two he had applied to.
 The third, Le Chambon, was more open to pacifists and admired his great faith.

-In 1938, Pastor André Trocmé and Reverend Edouard Theis founded the Ecole Nouvelle Cévenole, which later became Le Collège-Lycée Cévenol International, in Le Chambon-sur-Lignon.
-Its initial purpose was to prepare local country youngsters to enter the university.
-When the refugees arrived, it also took in many Jewish young people wishing to continue their secondary education.

 World War II

 When France was overrun by Nazi Germany in 1940, the mission to resist the Nazis became increasingly important to Trocmé.
 Believing in the same ideas as former Pastor Charles Guillon, André and Magda Trocmé became involved in a network organizing the rescue of Jews fleeing the deportation efforts of the Nazi implementation of their Final Solution.
 Following the establishment of the Vichy France regime, Trocmé and ministers serving other parishes encouraged their congregations to shelter "the people of the Bible" and for their cities to be a "city of refuge."
 Trocmé was a catalyst whose efforts led to Le Chambon and surrounding villages becoming a unique haven in Nazi-occupied France.

 Trocmé and his church members helped their town develop ways of resisting the dominant force they faced.
 Together they established first one, and then a number of "safe houses" where Jewish and other refugees seeking to escape the Nazis could hide.
 These houses received contributions from the Quakers, the Salvation Army, the American Congregational Church, the pacifist movement Fellowship of Reconciliation, Jewish and Christian ecumenical groups, the French Protestant student organization Cimade and the Swiss organization Help to Children in order to house and buy food supplies for the fleeing refugees.
 Many refugees were helped to escape to Switzerland following an underground railroad network.
 Families were located who were willing to accommodate Jewish refugees; members of the community reported to the railroad station to gather the arriving refugees, and the town's schools were prepared for the increased enrollment of new children, often under false names.
 Many village families and numerous farm families also took in children whose parents had been shipped to concentration camps in Germany.